Fredrickighile/endphishai/README.md

 **Built with 💙 for AfrihackBox Hackathon 2025**

-Fighting phishing, one scan at a time.
+_Fighting phishing, one scan at a time._

+**From a victim, for victims.
+Let's end phishing together.** 🛡️

 </div>